CatholicFootsteps/CathFeetStarter/site/content/products/_index.md

  Catholic history and the Catholic faith.
 intro:
   blurbs:
-    - image: /img/colosseum.png
+    - image: /img/studentColosseum.png
       text: >
         We provide curated trips to Italy and the Vatican, focused on the history, legacy, and beauty of the Catholic church.
-    - image: /img/vatican3.jpg
+    - image: /img/atVatican.png
       text: >
         Our programs highight the incredible diversity of the Catholic world and those who have chosen the vocation of religious life.
-    - image: /img/vatican2.jpg
+    - image: /img/vatican3.jpg
       text: >
         We provide opportunity to engage with the papal household and the Holy Father, Pope Francis, through attending a papal audience or mass in St. Peter's Square.
-    - image: /img/vatican3.jpg
+    - image: /img/lunch.png
       text: >
         We believe that opportunities to grow in our faith and our love of one another abound when we cultivate a global perspective and